 However, it seemed like no matter which recipe I tried, nothing measured up to what I wanted in a peanut butter cookie.

 Then when I discovered a way to make them delicious, I had a whole new problem.
 I couldn’t stop eating them.

-In addition to these cookies, I’ve discovered how to make a lot of tasty treats.
+In addition to these cookies, I’ve discovered new ways to make a lot of tasty treats.
 For example, these pumpkin bars will send your taste buds into orbit.

 I’ll continue testing out new recipes and post them so you can enjoy them too.

 Now, back to these peanut butter cookies.
 Not only will they melt in your mouth, when you give them to your family, their hearts will melt.

 They’ll quickly become everyone’s favorite sweet treat, and you can feel good about giving them fresh, homemade cookies.

 You only need a few ingredients for these cookies – just peanut butter, sugar, vanilla, egg, and baking soda.
 That’s it!

 You can also substitute brown sugar for all or some of the sugar for slightly different results.
 I’ve made them with half white sugar and half brown sugar.

 They are so delicious!